S.A.S. v. France

 A French citizen, who was a devout Muslim and wore a burqa and niqab regularly, brought this case before the European Court of Human Rights (ECtHR).
 She wished to wear her niqab at her choosing, based on her spiritual feeling at the time, but she did not claim she should be permitted to keep it on at banks, during security screenings, or during other instances when identity is important or at issue.
 She asserted that the ban was discriminatory under Article 14 of the ECHR, and that it infringed upon the right to respect for private life, which is protected under ECHR Article 8.
 She also argued that the ban violated the freedom to manifest one’s religion or beliefs, protected ECHR Article 9, and that it violated the right to freedom of expression under ECHR Article 10.

-The ECtHR unanimously ruled that the French law did not violate the ECHR.
+The Grand Chamber of the ECtHR unanimously ruled that the French law did not violate the ECHR.
 The French government maintained that the ban could be considered a limitation to the freedom of expression of religious beliefs, but that this was, in accordance with Article 9 (2), “necessary in a democratic society in the interests of public safety, for the protection of public order, health or morals, or for the protection of the rights and freedoms of others.”
 The ECtHR recognized that the law had the legitimate aim of ensuring the respect for the minimum requirements of life in society, namely the French principle of “living together.”
 The ECtHR further noted that countries have a wide margin of appreciation when regulating social matters.

 The ECtHR examined studies on the law’s impact and considered organizations’ view of the law, including the views of those organizations that submitted third party interventions in the case.
 The organization Article 19 claimed that restrictions on the freedom of expression “cannot be justified by speculation or assumptions about their necessity to serve individual or public interests” and that the restrictions “must be supported by robust evidence.”
 According to the research presented by another third party intervener, the Human Rights Centre at Ghent University, there is no proof that a similar ban introduced in Belgium is serving its stated purposes, among which increasing public safety.